 The carrying value of cash and cash equivalents, accounts receivable, accounts payable, accrued expenses and liabilities and other current assets and liabilities are considered reasonable estimates of their respective fair values due to their short-term nature.
 The Company maintains its cash and cash equivalents with domestic financial institutions that the Company believes to be of high credit standing.
-The Company believes that, as of December 31, 2007, its concentration of credit risk related to cash and cash equivalents was not significant.
+The Company believes that, as of December 31, 2007 and 2006, its concentration of credit risk related to cash and cash equivalents was not significant.

 Concentrations of credit risk with respect to revenue and accounts receivable are primarily limited to certain customers to whom the Company provides a significant volume of its services to, and to specific payors of our services such as Medicare, and individual insurance companies.
 The Company's customer base consists of a large number of geographically dispersed customers diversified across various customer types.
 The Company continues to focus its sales efforts to decrease the dependency on any given source of revenue and decrease its credit risk from any one large customer or payor type, these efforts have led to the significant decrease of our credit risk from the previous year.
 Accordingly, for the year ended December 31, 2007 one customer accounted for 25% of total revenue and all others were less than 10% of total revenue individually.
 During the year ended December 31, 2006, three customers accounted for 26%, 18% and 17% of total revenue, respectively.
 In the event that we lost one of these customers, we would potentially lose a significant percentage of our revenues.
-For the year ended December 31, 2007, Medicare and one commercial insurance provider accounted for 44% and 10% of the Company's total accounts receivable balance, respectively.
+As of December 31, 2007 and 2006, Medicare accounted for 44% and 49% of the Company's total accounts receivable balance, respectively.
+As of December 31, 2007, one insurance provider accounted for 10% of the Company's total accounts receivable balance.